 George Patterson (left), principal of P.S.
 308 Clara Cardwell in Bedford-Stuyvesant.
 Photo: Jerome Bailey

-Bed-Stuy’s only gifted and talented program disappeared—somewhat mysteriously—from P.S 308 Clara Caldwell School in 2008.
+Bed-Stuy’s only gifted and talented program disappeared—somewhat mysteriously—from P.S 308 Clara Cardwell School in 2008.
 But if 25 kids pass a standardized test early next year, such a program is coming back to the neighborhood.

 According to several long-time teachers at P.S.
 308, the school had a highly successful gifted and talented program for years.
 “We didn’t realize it was gone until they stopped testing the students,” said Beverly Hindes-Kirkland, a teacher at P.S.
 308. It remains unclear exactly why the Department of Education removed the program.